PHP interfaces, what are they and when should you use them?

 PHP is dynamically typed (checks types at run-time) and as such allows ambiguous variables to be passed in such a way.
 Of course, if the ‘renderer’ did not have a ‘render’ method then our script would crash when executed.
 In a statically typed language however, providing a type would be compulsory (as types are required to be known at compile time).
 You could definitely argue that enforcing types in this way is the superior choice, as it means we catch errors upfront rather than once the code reaches production, for example.

 So although it’s not a requirement, it’s still wise to use interfaces where possible.
-As an example, you may often find yourself spending a lot of time on manual validation, such as using the ‘isobject()’, or ‘methodexists()’ functions throughout your classes to verify that the correct type/object has been passed in.
+As an example, you may often find yourself spending a lot of time on manual validation, such as using the ‘is_object()’, or ‘method_exists()’ functions throughout your classes to verify that the correct type/object has been passed in.
 Using an interface with type-hinting removes the need for this manual work.
 It also makes the code easier to maintain (as mentioned earlier in the article).